Au Gres Saginaw Bay Walleye Fishing Travel Guide

 Au Gres Bait and Tackle Stores

 There are two stores that sell minnows and shiners: The North Port General Store and the M65 Bait and Tackle Shop (located on Main St. about 1/2 mile form U.S. 23 conveniently on the way to the DNR boat launch).
 Of the two, the M65 Bait and Tackle Shop is far superior with a huge selection and competitive pricing.
 Check out Writes Sports Store for another good selection of tackle.
 Wright's is located on US-23 about ¼ mile south of the Au Gres River.
 Wrights also has night crawlers and spawn too.

-If you are looking for the best store in Michigan for walleye bait and tackle, then look no further than Franks Great Outdoors in Linwood.
+If you are looking for one of the best stores in Michigan for walleye bait and tackle, then look no further than Franks Great Outdoors in Linwood.
 Franks has a huge inventory of tackle including the hard to find stuff too.
 They also have all sorts of live bait too.
 Northwoods Wholesale Outlet in Pinconning is another huge sporting goods store that has a big selection of bait and tackle.

 Au Gres Food/Gas/Beverage Stores